CreativeBuilds1236/PI-Flow-Case/README.md

 # PI-Slim PC🖥
-### As per many requests from my reddit post about my Raspberry pi pc case i made by reconstruction my old Pi-satelite shell iv decieded to reopen the old files and remodel it into a fully fledged PC case for the Raspbetty pi 3b-4 The pi slim case has been remodeled from old files
+### As per many requests from my reddit post about my Raspberry pi pc case i made by reconstruction my old Pi-satelite shell iv decieded to reopen the old files and remodel it into a fully fledged PC case for the Raspbetty pi 3b-4
 ![DSCN4760](https://github.com/user-attachments/assets/0911bc43-b8f9-4fb4-acde-1066c9bbe11b)